lgilburd/Evanescent-waves/README.md

-# Evanescent-waves
+# Evanescent waves
-A simple fit of evanescent waves
+A simple code to fit evanescent waves and to get all the wave parameters.

 During my phd research I experimentally obtained images, as shown below.
 On the image one can see a quickly decaying wave.
 A decaying wave can be described by the following equation: